Skip to content

 -H "Content-Type: application/json" \

-curl -X POST http://localhost:8000/auth/login \
+RESP=$(curl -s -X POST http://localhost:8000/auth/login \

 -H "Content-Type: application/json" \

-# Call a protected route
+# hit a protected route

--H "Authorization: Bearer <your_access_token>"
+curl http://localhost:8000/dashboard -H "Authorization: Bearer $ACCESS"